 Watch this webinar on the 13 new titles added to the NEA Big Read catalog.

 Questions about the application process?

 Contact Arts Midwest at 612.238.8010 or email@example.com.

 Applicant organizations for NEA Big Read must be a 501(c)(3) nonprofit; a division of state, local, or tribal government; or a tax-exempt public library.
-Eligible applicants include organizations such as literary centers, libraries, museums, colleges and universities, art centers, historical societies, arts councils, tribal governments, humanities councils, literary festivals, and arts organizations.
-Note: K–12 schools, school districts, boards of education, or other school governing bodies, whether public or private, are not eligible applicants, but may partner with eligible applicants.
+Eligible applicants include organizations such as arts centers, arts councils, arts organizations, colleges and universities, community service organizations, environmental organizations, fairs and festivals, faith-based organizations, historical societies, housing authorities, humanities councils, libraries, literary centers, museums, school districts, theater companies, trade associations, and tribal governments.

 NEA Big Read supports organizations across the country in developing community-wide reading programs which encourage reading and participation by diverse audiences.
-These programs include activities such as author readings, book discussions, art exhibits, lectures, film series, music or dance events, theatrical performances, panel discussions, and other events and activities related to the community's chosen book or poet.
-Activities focus on one book or poet from the NEA Big Read library.
+These programs include activities such as author readings, book discussions, art exhibits, lectures, film series, music or dance events, theatrical performances, panel discussions, and other events and activities related to the community's chosen book.
+Activities focus on one book from the NEA Big Read library.

 Use the sign-up form below to receive information about future application cycles and timelines.